 Downsides.
 More time required to leverage the power of the SDK, however numerous examples and clear well-documented API reduce this entry barrier

 Brief description.
-CAD Exchanger CLI (Command Line Interface) is an easy-to-deploy conversion utility between file formats.
+CAD Exchanger Batch (Command Line Interface) is an easy-to-deploy conversion utility between file formats.
 The primary focus is on its ease-of-use.
 CLI can be used to automate regular batch file conversions and is available on Linux, Windows, and macOS.

-CAD Exchanger CLI can be used both in corporate environments and in public clouds, to convert from any source format to target format(s) which the customer’s service already supports.
+CAD Exchanger Batch can be used both in corporate environments and in public clouds, to convert from any source format to target format(s) which the customer’s service already supports.
 CLI does not pretend to do any more than conversions (with limited user-defined settings capabilities and thumbnail generations).

 The CLI license key is tied to a particular server’s MAC address, so an app on a local end-user machine must invoke conversion on that remote server, not on the local machine.